PRX/Porter/README.md

 }
 ```

-**Example:** If you have a job with three copy destinations, and two callbacks, you would expect to get a total of six `TaskResult` and two `JobResult` messages, across off of the endpoints.
+**Example:** If you have a job with three copy destinations, and two callbacks, you would expect to get a total of six `TaskResult` and two `JobResult` messages, across all of the endpoints.

 ## Tasks

 ### Copy

-`Copy` tasks create copies of the job's source file at locations in S3 defined on the task.
-The locations are declared as `Destinations`.
+`Copy` tasks create copies of the job's source file at one or more `Destinations` defined on the task.
 Currently the only supported destination mode is `AWS/S3`.
 Copy tasks **do not** check if an object already exists in the given location.
-The copy operation is done by the [copyObject()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#copyObject-property) method in the AWS Node SDK.
 A copy task can include any number of destinations.

 If `Job.Copy.Destinations` is not an array with at least one element, the state machine will act as though no copy tasks were included in the job.